1994 kidnappings of western tourists in India: Kidnapping

 The tourists were all befriended by young British Ahmed Omar Saeed Sheikh who was a member of Harkat-ul-Ansar and pretending to be an Indian under the name "Rohit Sharma".
 He told them that his uncle had died and left a village for him.
 He then invited them to visit the village with him.
 The three Britons were taken to a village near Saharanpur and kept captive there by his associates.
 Béla Nuss was the last to be kidnapped and was kept in Ghaziabad just outside Delhi.
 The kidnappers demanded that the Indian government free ten militants imprisoned in Kashmir and threatened to behead their captives if the demand was not met.

 Rescue

-Béla Nuss was freed on 31 October by the police, while investigating a robbery, police came across the house where he was being kept captive.
+Béla Nuss was freed on 31 October by the police, while investigating a robbery, police came across the house where she was being kept captive.
 After information given to the police by Nuss about other hostages being held, police staked out the house, captured one of the drivers, and the interrogation of two terrorists, later arrested at the site, led them to the village of Saharanpur, where the Britons were being held captive.
 Omar Saeed was also captured and wounded when he had returned to the Ghaziabad house to talk to Nuss after being informed that he had stopped eating four days before.
 Two policemen and a militant were killed in a pre-dawn shoot-out at the second location on 1 November.
 All the tourists were freed unhurt.